przytular/przytular/README.md

 👋 Hi, I’m @przytular

-👀 I’m interested in programming, system administration and security
+👀 I’m interested in IT systems

 🌱 I’m currently learning being a awesome DevOps